-- Older children can write with a liquid gel pen for fluid handwriting marks.
+- Some children will benefit from using a liquid gel pen for fluid handwriting marks.
 The gel ink will provide feedback when gobs of ink are dispensed when writing too hard.

 - Practice letter formation and pencil pressure by lacing a sheet of paper over a foam computer mouse pad.
 If pressing too hard, the pencil point will poke through the paper.

 - A vibrating pen provides sensory feedback to the fingers and hand and helps to keep children focused on the task.